gravitational/teleport/rfd/0105-headless-authentication.md

 #### Unauthenticated headless login endpoint

-The new `/webapi/login/headless` http endpoint will be unauthenticated like other login endpoints, meaning anyone with access to the Teleport Proxy address can attempt to perform headless login for a Teleport user.
+The new new `POST /webapi/login/headless` endpoint will be unauthenticated like other login endpoints, meaning anyone with access to the Teleport Proxy address can attempt to perform headless login for a Teleport user.
 We will rate limit the endpoint in the same way we do with the other login endpoints to prevent DoS attacks.

-Unlike other login endpoints, `/webapi/login/headless` writes the `HeadlessAuthentication` to the backend before the user is authenticated.
-To prevent an attacker from overloading the storage with unauthenticated `HeadlessAuthentication` data, this data will be given a 1 minute TTL.
+Unlike other login endpoints, `POST /webapi/login/headless` needs to write the `HeadlessAuthentication` resource to the backend before the user is authenticated, so that the user can view and approve login details.
+A malicious actor could potentially use this endpoint to overload the backend to catastrophic effect, even with standard rate limiting in place.

+To circumvent this attack vector, we will use an on-demand approach.
+Rather than inserting the `HeadlessAuthentication` resource immediately, the request will wait until an authenticated user calls `rpc GetHeadlessAuthentication`, the first step of headless login approval.
+This will be accomplished by having `GetHeadlessAuthentication` insert an empty resource to the backend, if it doesn't already exist.
+The Auth server will detect this insertion and update the resource with the actual request details.
+Finally, `GetHeadlessAuthentication` will detect the resource update and return the details to the user.

 ### Headless authentication overview